The POWER of Positivity! From the mouths of babes….

 It is the end of the year.
 Patience is waning.
 Kids are insane.
 We are even more so….
 I thought that now is as good a time as any to finish this blog, and remind us to STAY POSITIVE! 🙂 For everyone’s sake!

 I told them that every language teacher in the Nation was giving this survey to their students that week.
 Sigh….I am a little white liar, yet again!
-I told them it was completely anonymous and they should answer honestly and I also told them that their answers would be rejected if they didn’t write in complete sentences.
+I told them it was completely anonymous, and they should answer honestly.
+I also told them that their answers would be rejected if they didn’t write in complete sentences.
 (I don’t even know if Google has that capability! haha!)

 My goal here was to find out how students observed me making things “comprehensible” and what strategies they thought were most helpful.
 Here are some of their answers followed by my observations in red.

 - She helps me understand by putting the Spanish word into understandable context, then allows us to guess that information based off of the context.
 She also puts the word up on the board And circumlocutes that word with other words we understand.
 I LOVE THAT MY KIDS KNOW the word circumlocution.
 Input must not only be comprehensible but also presented in a compelling CONTEXT for them.

 - She helps us understand by using gestures.
 Let’s say if we don’t know quierro she would motion her hands to make it look like she wants something and then she would count to 3 and we would all say the word.
 Also If we don’t say the word we would do a gesture with our hand and she would say the word.
 TPR is awesome… Seriously… and they know the importance of me counting to 3 is for think time for ALL students to be able to answer my comprehension checks in unison